peschee/JIRA-Counter/README.md

 ### Firefox ###

 - Install the [Greasemonkey extension](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/)
-- Open the `jira-counter.user.js` userscript from within the browser
+- Open the `jira-counter.user.js` userscript from within the browser (File → Open)
 - Navigate to the list of issues in JIRA you want the values computed for
 	- Do not forget to enable at least one of the appropriate columns if not shown already (Story Points, Estimated Hours, Time Spent)